 Remember when Apple was great?
 God how I miss those days.

 Nowadays, I can't say that about them anymore.
 Why?
 They are too busy trying to be like everyone else, which sucks for Apple.
 They haven't lost it completely but they aren't the great tech company I once remember them to be.

 As someone who has been in this industry for 30 years, it feels like cosmetic companies don't really care anymore about the quality they stamp their name on.
 I remember a time when big cosmetic companies launched products much slower and with collections more well thought out.

 Here is my question: Where is the brand promise?
 Where is the brand mantra?
-Now it's just shovel shit out for the masses and watches them feast.
+Now, it's just shovel shit out for the masses and watch them feast.

 What happened to luxurious textures and colors that were perfect for skin tones?
 What happened to a brand being known a particular product?
 Why do they need to be all things to all people?
 Why can't they just do one thing well?

 Racing to the market to hit a social media trend has become so uneventful that I have stopped paying attention to most product launches.
 How many collections did Mac release this year?
 732?
 No wonder people's makeup kit looks like it's having an identity crisis.

 To me, the beauty industry looks a little something like this:

 We are the lions and the cosmetic companies just throw us a carcass.
 And we demolish it.
 Not even caring if it's any good.

 Copycatting in the beauty industry isn't the same as having the same kind of products.
 I’m not talking about creating a range of nude eyeshadows and calling them Naked’s or Nudes, there are only so many ways one can call something neutral.
 I'm speaking to the blatant knock-offs where the one doing the copycatting isn't even trying to call it something different or even spinning it a different way.
 To me, it becomes a problem is when the design, colors, and color names start to look so similar to the brand who made it popular causes confusion in the marketplace.